Call Now: 720.702.4608

 man holding is head upset about his sex addiction

-Most people go through their day having various thoughts and focusing on a myriad of tasks.
+Most people go through their day having various thoughts and focusing on myriad tasks.
 But for a person with sex addiction, there’s only one thing on their mind — sex.

-So, what is sex addiction?
-The simplest description is that it’s compulsive sexual thoughts, urges, and behaviors that take over a person’s life.
+What is sex addiction?
+It’s compulsive sexual thoughts, urges, and behaviors that take over a person’s life.
 It causes them to be unable to function because they’re so preoccupied with sex.
 And they can’t change this behavior, even if they try.
-But there are ways to get help and recovery fully from this addiction.
+But there are ways to get help and recover fully from this addiction.

 Understanding Sex Addiction

-Sex addiction is also known as compulsive sexual behavior, hypersexuality, or hypersexuality disorder.
-It’s an excessive preoccupation with sexual fantasies, urges or behaviors that a person can’t control.
-It causes them severe emotional distress and can negatively affect their mental and physical health, job, and relationships.
+Sex addiction is also known as compulsive sexual behavior or hypersexuality disorder.
+It’s an excessive preoccupation with sexual fantasies, urges, or behaviors that a person can’t control.
+It causes them severe emotional distress and comes at a great cost to their mental and physical health, job, and relationships.
 It essentially seeps into every part of their lives.

 Signs of sex addiction include: